The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/the-epic-of-alexander-ultimate-guide.md

 ## Wormhole

 It can be nice to use Vercure during Wormhole to ensure that healing before the stack goes well; however, strictly speaking, it is optional, and you should prioritize resolving the mechanic first and foremost.
 You can, however, prepare a Dualcast in order to use Verraise if someone dies during the mechanic.
-This is particularly useful if you are assigned a number from 3 to 6, as you can move middle after the third dash and raise in the middle.
+This is particularly useful if you are assigned a number from three to six, as you can move middle after the third dash and raise in the middle.

 Prepare a Dualcast during the stack telegraph, weave Fleche and C6 in your first weave window, then Dualcast normally until Trio Enrage.